awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/deploy_dashboards.md

 ## Enable QuickSight
 QuickSight is the AWS Business Intelligence tool that will allow you to not only view the Standard AWS provided insights into all of your accounts, but will also allow to produce new versions of the Dashboards we provide or create something entirely customized to you.
 If you are already a regular QuickSight user you can skip these steps and move on to the next step.
 If not, complete the steps below.

-1. Log into your AWS Account and search for **QuickSight** in the list of Services
+1. Log into your Destination Linked Account and search for **QuickSight** in the list of Services

 2. You will be asked to **sign up** before you will be able to use it